 - On South Park, Token Black (yes, that's his name) is the richest kid in town, and his parents seem to be more educated than just about anybody else.
 The entire episode "Here Comes the Neighborhood" plays on this idea: as more rich and successful black people move to town, the poor white characters begin to get angry, but over class rather than race — until the very end, where Mr. Garrison basically outs himself as a racist.

 - Token does actually fulfill some pretty funny stereotypes himself though: He has an astounding soul voice (Then-Mrs. Garrison claimed that it got her wet), and this little gem...

 Token: Cartman, I told you I don't know how to-

 Cartman: Token, you're black, you can play the damn bass.

 Cartman: TOKEN PLAY THE DAMN BASS!

 - In Futurama, Hermes Conrad is, in many ways, exact opposite of a stereotypical Jamaican — while they're normally portrayed as being maxed and relaxed, he's an uptight, neurotic workaholic.
 Though he does have the limbo and reggae skills.

-- Francine from American Dad was angry at her adoptive Asian parents for leaving all they had to their unseen birth daughter, Gwen.
+- Francine from American Dad! was angry at her adoptive Chinese parents for leaving all they had to their unseen birth daughter, Gwen.
 It turns out that they actually have more respect for Francine, and that Gwen is an Asian Airhead who isn't even good at math.
 Stan and Francine's father both agree it's terrible for children to disrespect their parents' stereotypes.

 - Ren and Stimpy are flips of Animal Stereotypes.
 Ren is a mean dog, Stimpy is a Dumb Is Good cat.